tdkehoe/iam/mngiam.md

 ```
 {: codeblock}

-## Assigning new access
+### Assigning new access
 {: #assignaccess}

+You can assign access by using any of the three types of policies:

+* Access to resources within a resource group including the option for just one or all
+* Access to resources in the account including including the option for just one type or all types
+* Access to account management services including the option for just one or all services

-To enable a user access to all account resources with the ability to manage user access, create resource groups, and complete all other IAM management tasks, select the **All Identity and Access enabled services** option for this policy with the **Administrator** role assigned.
+If you want to enable a user full administrator access to complete account management tasks such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all account resources, you must create two policies: one on **All Identity and Access enabled services** with the role administrator and one on **All Account Management Services** with the role administrator.
 {: tip}

 ### Access to resources within a resource group